The Best Little Whorehouse in Texas (film): Filming

+Principal photography began on September 21, 1981 in Austin.
+Shooting took place in the Texas State Capitol (the first feature film to do so) and the Texas Governor's Mansion.
+Many of the "Gilbert" town exteriors were filmed in the town of Hallettsville, with the Lavaca County Courthouse featuring prominently.
+The titular house was the Kuempel Haus, a historic farmhouse in the Austin suburb of Pflugerville.
+A replica of the house was constructed on the Universal Studios Lot, where most of the interiors and musical numbers were shot.
+The rest of the film was shot in Los Angeles.

 Parton described her experience as "a nightmare."
 She later wrote in her memoirs:

 The wonderful time I had on Nine to Five had whetted my appetite for another movie.
 Whorehouse was a completely opposite experience.
 It was as if Nine to Five had been my first lover, sweetly seductive before and gentle and caring during our lovemaking.
 Whorehouse, then, was a rapist.

 Parton wrote Reynolds was in a bad mood during filming because he had broken up with Sally Field, alleging, "Sometimes he would just walk off the set, unable to deal with things, and I would be called upon to go to his dressing room and try to cheer him up.
 That was a little like the blind leading the blind, since I was in an emotional and physical turmoil of my own."
 She added, "On top of that, people were being fired right and left.
 In fact, at one point there was a bumper sticker circulating around Hollywood that read, 'HONK IF YOU’VE BEEN FIRED FROM BEST LITTLE WHOREHOUSE'."

 For his part, Reynolds described Parton as "very self-deprecating, at least in public."

 Parton later wrote, "I’d like to publicly apologize to everyone on that film for any ill will and hurt feelings I might have caused" and said the film was "a miserable, spirit-numbing ordeal."